d-f-simon/stunning-palm-tree/data/nlu.md

 - where is

 ## intent:LecturerOffice
-- where is the office
+- where is the office of lecturer
-- office
+- lecturer office

 ## intent:LecturerEmail
-- what is the email
+- what is the email of lecturer
-- email
+- lecturer email

+## intent:PersonalTutor
+- who is my personal tutor
+- personal tutor

+## intent:NotUnderstood
+-
+- .
+- fdsafdasfda

+## intent:Exam
+- exam date
+- when is the exam of
+- exam

+## intent:Assessment
+- assessment date
+- when is the assessment of
+- assessment